monnoval/monnoval.github.io/_posts/2015-08-12-developers-tools-frustration.md

 <h2 id="tools">Tools</h2>

 First thing I try to understand a developer is into his tools.
 I try to understand how he/she solves small problems related to day-to-day work.
 I truly believe that looking deeper into how a developer handles his/her tools give a strong emphasis on his problem solving skills.
-The tools maybe his IDE, text editor, FTP uploader, etc.
+These tool maybe his IDE, text editor, FTP uploader, etc.

 I have recently pushed my simple wordpress starter theme [Bareplate](https://github.com/monnoval/bareplate), built on Gulp, Bower, Sass, and BrowserSync.
 This starter theme is my way of making my workflow faster, maintainable and performance driven.
 Still there are a lot of things to work on.
-I still need to do documentation, and a lot of refactoring to make it easier for people.
+I still need to do documentation, and a lot of refactoring to make it easier to use.

 Even though I have my own starter theme, I'm still so eager to tryout [Sage](https://roots.io/sage/) so that I could understand the problems it solves.
 Or even setup [Trellis](https://roots.io/trellis/) to have a rock solid portable wordpress setup.
 Looking at the projects in roots.io I'm already set to believe this is gonna be my next wordpress setup.
 Its quite amazing see for yourself!